mysql-net/MySqlConnector/docs/content/tutorials/migrating-from-connector-net.md

 </table>

 Some command line options that are supported in Connector/NET are not supported in MySqlConnector.
-For a full list of options that are supported in MySqlConnector, see the [Connection Options](connection-options)
+For a full list of options that are supported in MySqlConnector, see the [Connection Options](connection-options).

 ### TransactionScope